 Governance moves toward fulfilling the vision of the Líl̓wat Nation by adhering to its strategic plan, a document that is renewed every eight years.
 The strategic plan is grounded in two essential concepts of Líl̓wat culture, Nt̓ákmen (Our Way) and K̓úl̓tsam (Integrity, responsibility and living well.)
 With many of the goals of the 2010 – 2015 strategic plan realized, a new strategic plan for 2016 – 2023 is being prepared. place.
 To ensure that this plan meets the needs of the Líl̓wat people, it is being developed through extensive consultation with community members, boards and committees.

-The following organization chart shows the structure of the Líl̓wat Nation government.
+The following organizational chart shows the structure of the Líl̓wat Nation government.
 Committed to being government of the people, we never forget that our direction comes from the men and women who call the Líl̓wat Nation home.
-View PDF.
+View Organizational Chart.

 The Líl̓wat Nation works cooperatively with other governments, notably the Village of Pemberton (VOP), the Squamish-Lillooet Regional District (SLRD), and the Province of British Columbia, on a number of initiatives that enhance the area’s liveability.

 From the Winds of Change project to the co-management of parks and collaborative management areas, the development of a Community Alcohol Policy and management of shared transit, municipal water and sewer services.
 The Líl̓wat Nation has also recently entered into a federally-funded, Community Infrastructure Partnership Project with the VOP and is one of fewer than 20 communities in Canada chosen to be part of this pilot project.

 In March 2013, the Líl̓wat Nation held a referendum that resulted in the ratification of its Election Code.
 The code, which came into effect with the March 2015 election, defines the responsibilities of elected officials, election processes and procedures.